56kcloud/Training/Docker/kickstart/chapters/webapps.md

 * **Persistence**: Volumes are not removed when the container is deleted.
 They exist until explicitly removed.
 This means data written to a volume can be reused by other containers.

 Volumes can be anonymous or named.
-Anonymous volumes have no way for the to be explicitly referenced.
+Anonymous volumes have no way to be explicitly referenced.
 They are almost exclusively used for performance reasons as you cannot persist data effectively with anonymous volumes.
 Named volumes can be explicitly referenced so they can be used to persist data and increase performance.

 The next sections will cover both anonymous and named volumes.

-> Special Note: These next sections were adapted from [Arun Gupta's](https://twitter.com/arungupta) excellent [tutorial](http://blog.arungupta.me/docker-mysql-persistence/) on persisting data with MySQL.
+> Special Note: These next sections were adapted from [Arun Gupta's](https://twitter.com/arungupta) excellent [tutorial](http://blog.arungupta.me/docker-mysql-persistence/)(Outdated)  on persisting data with MySQL.

 ### Anonymous Volumes